dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 The S-1 schedule has two phases.
 Phase 1 executes all transactions optimistically in parallel.
 Phase 2 repeatedly validates all remaining validations in parallel, re-executing transations that fail.
 The first iteration validates all transactions; some may fail validation and will be re-executed.
 The next iteration re-validates all transactions higher than the lowest failing index; some may fail and re-execute.
 And so on, until there are no more validation failures.

 Recall our example block B, with dependencies TX1 &rarr; TX4 &rarr; TX6 &rarr; TX8 &rarr; TX9, TX2 &rarr; TX5 &rarr; { TX7 , TX10 }.
+Phase 1 will execute all transactions optimistically with as much parallelism as available in the systems.
 Phase 2 will perform the following iterations:

+> parallel execution of TX1-TX10;

-> validation of TX2-TX10; 4-10 fail and re-execute
+> parallel validation of TX2-TX10; 4-10 fail and re-execute

-> validation of TX5-TX10; 6-10 fail and re-execute
+> parallel validation of TX5-TX10; 6-10 fail and re-execute

-> validation of TX7-TX10; 8-9 fail and re-execute
+> parallel validation of TX7-TX10; 8-9 fail and re-execute

-> validation of TX8-TX10; 9 fail and re-execute
+> parallel validation of TX8-TX10; 9 fail and re-execute

-> validation of TX10; all succeed
+> parallel validation of TX10; all succeed

 It is quite easy to see that the S-1 validation loop satisfies VALIDAFTER(j,k), because in each iteration, nextValidation is determined by the lowest validation abort.
 However, both the execution and validation loops are logically centrally coordinated.